Tmmcmasters/Gooo/README.md

 ## Features

-- **Vue 3 Integration**: Leverage the power of Vue 3 with Vite for a fast and modern front-end development experience.
+- **Vue 3 Integration**: Leverage the power of Vue 3 Composition API with Vite for a fast and modern front-end development experience.
 - **Templ for Go**: Use Templ to create type-safe, performant server-side rendered templates in Go.
 - **Echo Framework**: Utilize the lightweight and fast Echo web framework for building robust Go backends.
 - **Hot Reloading**:
   - Vue HMR for instant front-end updates.
-  - Go live reloading for seamless backend development.
+  - Go live reloading for seamless backend.
+  - Templ Proxy Live reloading for server-side templates.
   - Tailwind CSS live reloading for real-time styling updates.
-- **Router Prefetching**: Improve performance with intelligent router prefetching for faster page loads.
+- **Router Prefetching**: Improve performance with intelligent router prefetching for faster page loads with GoooLink.
+- **Tailwind CSS**: Utilize Tailwind CSS for styling and responsive design.
+- **Shadcn-Vue**: Utilize Shadcn-vue(out of the box) for a modern and accessible UI library or whatever you want.
 - **Customizable**: Fully customizable setup to adapt to various project requirements.
-- **TypeScript Support**: Enhanced type safety for Vue components with `vue-tsc` and Volar.
+- **TypeScript Support**: Out of the box with Vite and Vue Single File Components.
+- **Linting and Formatting**: Built-in support for ESLint and Prettier for code quality and formatting.
+- **Included Dockerfile**: A ready-to-run Dockerfile for easy deployment.
+- **Included Makefile**: A ready-to-run Makefile for easy development and deployment.
+- **Included Env Script/Files**: A customizable ready-to-run env script for easy deployment.

 ## Getting Started